GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client with a matching joined session always has at least one connection associated with the session.
 If a client has no matching joined session, the packet is discarded.

-Since the network path for a session is unidirectional, packets associated with a session are acknowledged with MP_SESSION_ACK frames {{session-ack-frame}} instead of with ACK frames.
+Since the network path for a session is unidirectional, packets associated with a session are acknowledged with MC_SESSION_ACK frames {{session-ack-frame}} instead of with ACK frames.
 Each session has an independent sequence number space.

 The use of any particular session is OPTIONAL for both the server and the client.